 Red and Black:

-That sounds counter-intuitive but see it as a chess board.
-It only has half the light return of a completely white board, but when you move it, it will appear livelier than the white one.
-This is due to the scintillation effect caused by contrast.
+That sounds counter-intuitive but basically it is just the same as with a chess board: It only has half the light return of a completely white board but when you move it, it will appear brighter than the white board.
+This is due to the scintillation effect caused by the dark contrast.

-For this very reason, dark contrasts in diamond are always welcome.
-The strongest ones are provided in hearts and arrows diamonds which offer a strong opposing pattern.
+For this very reason dark contasts in diamond are always welcome.
+The strongest dark contrasts are provided in hearts and arrows diamonds which offer a very strong contrasting pattern.

 The light red color in an Idealscope image symbolizes areas where the diamond is reflecting back less light.
-Every diamond has some areas of lighter red although, in super ideal cut diamonds, even these light red areas are harder to make out.
-So, the less you find it in an Idealscope image, the better the diamond’s overall light performance will be!
+Every diamond has some areas of lighter red although in super ideal cut diamonds even these light red areas are harder to make out.
+The less light red you find in an Idealscope image, the better the diamond’s overall light performance will be.